akhilayyagari/RTL/README.md

 This tutorial explains the procedure for creating a RTL Kernel using SDAccel Flow.

-The steps for creating an RTL Kernel are:
+Steps for creating a RTL Kernel are:
-1. Summary of Design Overiew
+1. Design Overiew
-2. Launching RTL Kernel Wizard.
+2. Launching the RTL Kernel Wizard.
 3. Integrating the DUT with the FIFO Interface.
 4. Debug and Verification of RTL Kernel.
 5. Generating XO file and packaging RTL kernel
-6. Compiling the host application and the FPGA binary containing the RTL kernel
+6. SDAccel program on AWS F1
 7. References

-This tutorial uses the aes128 crypto core example from the opensource.org
+This tutorial uses aes128 crypto core example from the opensource.org

 ## Design files
 Downlaod the design files from this link http://opencores.org/project,systemcaes

-# 1. Summary of Desing Overiew
+# 1. Desing Overiew

 ## AES128 Encrypter and Decrpyter design overivew
-   The first AES128 module takes in Data and Key as inputs and outputs a cipher, the second module uses the cypher from the first module and key from the testbench and decrypt the cypher to give back the original message.
+   The DUT is instantiated in the design two times.
+The first instance takes in data, key and generates a cipher.
+The second module uses the cypher, key and decrypt the cypher to give back the original message.

    ![image](https://user-images.githubusercontent.com/32319498/31142684-e1b2e09c-a82f-11e7-9741-ce0f1c4ce054.png)